kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python/try-kibo-onboarding.md

 # Onboarding Checklist

-We’re excited to see you at Orientation on Monday April 25th from 3pm - 5pm GMT.
+We’re excited to see you at Orientation on Tuesday July 12th from 3pm - 5pm GMT.
 You should already have an invitation with a zoom link.
 Before you go, make sure that you have:

 - [ ] **Selected a live class time (and received a confirmation email)**
 - [ ] **Joined Discord and updated your profile name, photo, and description**